thunderbird/atn-review-policy/README.md

 ## Content

-Add-ons that make use of Mozilla trademarks must comply with the Mozilla Trademark Policy.
+Add-ons that make use of the Thunderbird Team trademarks must comply with the the Thunderbird Team Trademark Policy.
 If the add-on uses “Thunderbird” in its name, the naming standard the add-on is expected to follow is “<Add-on name> for Thunderbird”.

 In addition, add-ons listed on addons.thunderbird.net (ATN) must adhere to the following policies:

-- All add-ons submitted for listing on ATN are subject to Mozilla’s Conditions of Use.
+- All add-ons submitted for listing on ATN are subject to the Thunderbird Team’s Conditions of Use.
 - Add-ons must disclose when payment is required to enable any functionality.
-- Any add-ons, or add-on content, hosted on Mozilla site(s) must conform to the laws of the United States.
+- Any add-ons, or add-on content, hosted on the Thunderbird Team site(s) must conform to the laws of the United States.
 - The add-on listing should have an easy-to-read description about everything it does, and any information it collects.
 Please consult our best practices guide for creating an appealing listing.
 - Add-ons that are intended for internal or private use, or for distribution testing may not be listed on ATN.
 Such add-ons may be uploaded for self-distribution instead.
 - If the add-on is a fork of another add-on, the name must clearly distinguish it from the original and provide a significant difference in functionality and/or code.